Ole Miss riot of 1962: Military response

-Shortly after 2 a.m., U.S. Army troops—the first detachment of the 503rd MP—finally arrived at Ole Miss.
+Shortly after 2 a.m., U.S. Army troops—the first detachment of the 503rd MP—arrived at Ole Miss.
 Throughout the morning, more squadrons arrived on campus, including the 716th Military Police Battalion and the 108th Armored Cavalry Regiment.
 This number eventually reached 13,000.
 They secured the campus and forced the rioters out of Ole Miss.
 However, they simply continued to riot in Oxford's town center (known as the "Square").
 After a plea from the mayor, the last of the rioting was finally quelled late in the morning of October 1.
 At this point, the army evacuated the wounded from the Lyceum and began arresting rioters.
 Of the 300 arrested, only a third were students from Ole Miss.
 Walker was among those arrested.
 He was charged with insurrection, although the charges were later dropped.
-On October 1, members of the 716th Battalion raided the Sigma Nu fraternity house—whose president Trent Lott later became the Republican majority-leader in the U.S. Senate—and discovered a large weapon cache.
+On October 1, members of the 716th Battalion raided the Sigma Nu fraternity house—whose president Trent Lott later became the Republican majority-leader in the U.S. Senate—and discovered a large weapons cache.

 Troop arrivals continued: soldiers from the 82nd Airborne Division and 101st Airborne Division arrived in Oxford on C-124 Globemaster aircraft.
+A unit of the 101st Airborne Division arrived by convoy from Ft.
+Campbell, Ky.
 Machine gun nests were set up along roadways, and a radio observation post was established on the roof of the Oxford Elementary School.
-The strength of all forces mobilized was nearly 31,000 — the largest for a single disturbance in American history.
+The strength of all forces mobilized was nearly 31,000—the largest for a single disturbance in American history.
 At the peak of the military presence there were 20,000 troops camping on campus, outnumbering students 5-to-1.